ansys/pytwin/doc/source/api/index.rst

 Twin Runtime SDK
 ----------------

-Implementation of the :ref:`ref_index_api_sdk` class enabling access to the core Twin Runtime SDK functionalities.
+The :class:`TwinRuntime <ansys.pytwin.TwinRuntime` class provides access to core Twin Runtime SDK functionalities.
+For a workflow example, see :ref:`ref_index_api_sdk`.

 Evaluate
 --------

-:ref:`ref_index_api_evaluate` class is an example of higher level abstraction implementation to facilitate the manipulation and execution of Twin Runtimes.
+The :class:`TwinModel <ansys.pytwin.TwinModel` class implements a higher-level abstraction to facilitate the manipulation and execution of a twin model.
+For more information, see :ref:`ref_index_api_sdk`.

-Global Settings
+Global settings
 ---------------

-:ref:`ref_index_api_logging` describe the global settings (e.g. logging and working directory options) available from PyTwin package and how to change them from their default values
+PyTwin provides global settings for configuring and changing both logging and directory options.
+For more information, see :ref:`ref_index_api_logging`.

-Other Functions
+Other functions
 ---------------

-Additional useful functions used for the examples implementation are described in :ref:`ref_index_api_example`.
+Some other PyTwin functions are available and used in examples.
+For more information, see :ref:`ref_index_api_example`.

 .. currentmodule:: pytwin